mccurdyc/icsme2016-presentation/README.md

 manager](https://wiki.archlinux.org/index.php/pacman).
 It is worth noting that you can also compile the paper using other LaTeX development tools, such as `latexmk` (but note that to ensure certain icons are not sized correctly you may need to configure `latexmk` to use `xelatex`).
-Additionally, you may find that the placement of certain `pgftikz` diagrams requires manual adjustment depending on your LaTeX development environment and other settings.
+You may find that the placement of certain `pgftikz` diagrams requires manual adjustment depending on your LaTeX development environment and other settings.
 If you are unable to compile the presentation with your development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.